-Points help these educators score free travel, cash back cuts cost of school supplies
+Credit card rewards help these educators score free travel and cash back for school supplies.

 Budget-conscious teachers know how to stretch their dollar, whether it’s buying supplies for the classroom or planning their summer getaway, and often that includes smart use of credit card rewards.